CMU-Graphics/Scotty3D/docs/pathtracer/environment_lighting.md

 To get things working, your first implementation of `Env_Map::sample` will be quite simple.
 You should generate a random direction on the sphere (**with uniform (1/4pi) probability with respect to solid angle**), convert this direction to coordinates (phi, theta) and then look up the appropriate radiance value in the texture map using **bilinear interpolation** (note: we recommend you begin with bilinear interpolation to keep things simple.)

 Since high dynamic range environment maps can be large files, we have not included them in the starter code repo.
-You can download a set of environment maps from this [link](http://15462.courses.cs.cmu.edu/fall2015content/misc/asst3_images/asst3_exr_archive.zip).You can designate rendering to use a particular environment map from the GUI: go to `layout` -> `new light` -> `environment map`-> `add`, and then select one of the environment maps that you have just downloaded.
+You can download a set of environment maps from this [link](http://15462.courses.cs.cmu.edu/fall2015content/misc/asst3_images/asst3_exr_archive.zip).
+You can designate rendering to use a particular environment map from the GUI: go to `layout` -> `new light` -> `environment map`-> `add`, and then select one of the environment maps that you have just downloaded.

 ![envmap_gui](envmap_gui.png)

+For more HDRIs for creative environment maps, check out [HDRIHAVEN](https://hdrihaven.com/)

 **Tips:**